History finally at hand, Biles headlines US gymnastics team

 Biles heads to Japan as the face of her sport, U.S. delegation and maybe even the entire Olympic movement.
 She’s become more than just a gymnastics star since her coronation in Rio in 2016.
 Her consistent excellence — her last second-place finish in a meet came more than nine years ago — combined with her charisma and her possibility-pushing routines have thrust her into the company of Michael Phelps and Usain Bolt, athletes whose dominance on the world stage have made them Olympic icons.

 Sports stops to watch when she does her thing.
-The pressure she feels — both internally and externally — is real.
-And it bubbled up as she gave a somewhat exhausted salute to the judges following her floor routine, grateful for the standing ovation that accompanied it but also simply relieved the big show is finally here.
+The pressure she feels is real and it is bubbled up as she gave a somewhat exhausted salute to the judges following her floor routine.
+Grateful for the standing ovation that accompanied it but also simply relieved the big show is finally here.

 “Yes, very relieved that Olympic Trials is over,” she said.
 “We still have a lot of work to put in once we get over there.”